Suyashavarpe7/mainproject/README.md

 ## 📌 Project Overview

-**MainProject** is a comprehensive software Application developed to solve real-world problems efficiently using modern technologies.
+**MainProject** is a comprehensive software Application developed to solve real-world problems efficiently and effeciently using modern technologies.
 This project demonstrates practical implementation of concepts such as programming, database management, system design.

 ---